2010 South Asian Games: Highlights

 Host Bangladesh reclaimed the regional supremacy by winning gold medal in the most one-sided final in the history of the game.
 They beat the surprise package Afghanistan in the final by 4–0.
 Bangladesh won each of their matches without conceding a single goal in their 5 matches including the final.
 Afghanistan, who rushed into the final for the first time in this regional showpiece, was unbeaten until the final registering wins against the likes of India, Maldives and the defending champion Pakistan.
 Maldives won the bronze by beating India.

-In the women football, India won the gold medal beating Nepal in the final while Bangladesh claimed the bronze.
+In women's football, India won the gold medal beating Nepal in the final while Bangladesh claimed the bronze.